sogaiu/janet-minipbt-translation/README.md

 Vintage
 QuickCheck](https://getcode.substack.com/p/-property-based-testing-2-the-essentials).
-This is included for comparison purposes and might be a better starting point for understanding as it's simpler and its code has a fair bit of overlap with what's in `random-based.janet`.
+This is included for comparison purposes and might be a better starting point for understanding as it's simpler and the code has a fair bit of overlap with what's in `random-based.janet`.

 ## Suggestions